GrooyaO/task-manager/README.md

 ```
 $ npm install
 ```
 Command above will install root dependancies.
 In this case there is only concurrently which allows for both client and server projects to run in parallel with one single command.
-More on [https://www.npmjs.com/package/concurrently]
+More on [npm concurrently](https://www.npmjs.com/package/concurrently)

 Next step is to install client and server directory dependancies.
 This command should also be run in **root** directory:
 ```
 $ npm run installDeps
 ```

-In order to start project just run following command in **root**:
+In order to start project just run following command in **root**, it will run both client and server dependancies:
 ```
 $ npm start
 ```